HMS General Wolfe: Early career

 During the build-up to the reopening of the Somme offensive on 15 September 1916, the Dover Patrol was asked to tie-down the enemy forces on the coast of Belgium.
 From 8 September to 15 September all the monitors of the patrol were engaged, and the 12-inch monitors, including Wolfe, fired two hundred of the three hundred heavy rounds fired in this period.
 They also acted as aiming marks for the larger 15-inch gunned monitors.
 For the next twelve months, weather permitting, the monitors continued the unglamorous task of patrolling.
 In July 1917, Wolfe with a number of her sister-ships was taken off patrolling in preparation for Operation Hush, a planned landing on the Belgian coast by the 1st Division.
-She and General Craufurd would have been tasked with towing one of three 540 ft pontoons, each of which would have been capable of landing hundreds of men as well as tanks, guns and transport.
+She and HMS General Craufurd would have been tasked with towing one of three 540 ft pontoons, each of which would have been capable of landing hundreds of men as well as tanks, guns and transport.
 The landing had been designed to coincide with Allied success at the 3rd Battle of Ypres which opened on 31 July 1917.
 This offensive faltered, however, so it was deemed too dangerous to attempt an assault on the coast.
 The monitors, which had been training at South West Reach in the River Thames without leave since July, were ordered to Portsmouth on 2 October.
 Wolfe arrived on 4 October and was dry-docked for maintenance.